pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 If this didn't work, your terminal should display some errors that you can troubleshoot.

-I found that my mosty common source of errors was indentation on my serverless.yml page, the indentation must be EXACTLY correct or it will not understand it.
+I found that my mosty common source of errors was indentation on my serverless.yml page.
+The indentation must be EXACTLY the same as in this repo or it will not understand it.

 ---
 ## Learn More